Consultation (Texas): Delegates

 Each municipality in Texas was encouraged to send five delegates to the convention.
 Some municipalities, including Nacogdoches, elected seven.
 A total of 98 delegates were elected.
 These men were established citizens, with an average length of residence of seven years, with an average age of 38.
 Approximately one-third of the delegates were staunch supporters of the Constitution of 1824, another third strongly advocated independence, and the remainder were unaligned.

 Only 58 of these men attended.
 None of the delegates from the war areas - Béxar, Goliad, Refugio, Victoria, and San Patricio - appeared.
-This effectively ensured that there were no Tejano delegates that the Consultation.
+This effectively ensured that there were no Tejano delegates.
 Many delegates from the other regions of Texas remained in the army or stayed home to defend their families.
 Because Austin and many of his Peace Party supporters were still with the army at Bexar, they were unable to provide as much influence to the gathering as expected.

 An overwhelming percentage of the delegates who attended were men who had previous political experience.
 Twenty of them had been active in the Communities of Correspondence and Public Safety in their respective towns.